input-output-hk/cardano-diagnosis-program/README.md

 - Also it scales very nicely since all you have to do is add a record when new issue is found.

 ## Before using

+- Your log file does not contain any sensitive information so it's safe to read them.

 - While you can use this with PC that has Daedalus installed, I'd highly recommend you to use this with an PC that does not have Daedalus and run it while offline for extra security.